What is it?

 Insufficient evidence to rate effectiveness for...

 - Obesity and weight loss.
-Taking chromium picolinate by mouth for 2 to 3 months might produce a small weight loss of about 1.1 kg.
-But not all studies have found this benefit.
+There is inconsistent evidence about the effect of chromium on weight loss.
+Some research shows that taking chromium picolinate by mouth might result in slight weight loss of about 1.1 kg.
+However, not all studies have found this benefit.

 - Turner’s syndrome (an inherited disease that often leads to diabetes).
-Research so far suggests chromium supplements might improve sugar and fat metabolism problems in people with Turner’s syndrome.
+Early research suggests chromium supplements might improve sugar and fat metabolism problems in people with Turner’s syndrome.